BoraVyvorant/esi-client-ruby/docs/ContactsApi.md

 Get contacts

-Return contacts of a character  ---  This route is cached for up to 300 seconds
+Return contacts of a character  ---  This route is cached for up to 300 seconds  --- [This route has an available update](https://esi.evetech.net/diff/latest/dev/#GET-/characters/{character_id}/contacts/)

 ### Example
 ```ruby